X-CASH-official/xcash-dpops/README.md

 `lxd --version`

 If it does output a version, then uninstall it
-`sudo apt remove --purge lxd lxd-client`
+`sudo apt remove -y --purge lxd lxd-client`

 Then install LXD
 `sudo snap install lxd`